 Recognition of Image was the first area where neural networks were successfully applied, but the technology expanded to many areas such as

-A NN has a broad applicability to real time business problems.
+A NN has broad applicability to real-time business problems.
 Now-a-days, they are successfully implemented by many industries including the telecom sectors.
 Ever since neural networks evolved as a new trend, identifying patterns in data has become much easier as they are well suited for forecasting needs and prediction.

 To be more specific, ANNs are also used in recognition of speakers in communication (speech recognition), undersea mine detection, the google assistant (SIRI), recovery of telecommunications from faulty software, diagnosis of hepatitis, words texture analysis three-dimensional object recognition, handwritten word recognition, and facial recognition.

 The above ones are specific areas where neural networks are being applied today.
-Primary uses involve processes that operate according to strict patterns and have huge amount of data.
-If data involved is too heavy for a human brain to understand in a reasonable amount of time, the process of automation is easier through artificial neural networks.
+Primary uses involve processes that operate according to strict patterns and have a huge amount of data.
+If the data involved is too heavy for a human brain to understand in a reasonable amount of time, the process of automation is easier through artificial neural networks.

-From technical point of view, one of the most biggest challenges is the amount of time it takes to train networks, which often require acceptable amount of computing power for even complex tasks.
-Second most issue to be considered is that neural networks are black boxes, in which the user groups the trained data and receives answers.
+From a technical point of view, one of the biggest challenges is the amount of time it takes to train networks, which often require the acceptable amount of computing power for even complex tasks.
+The second most issue to be considered is that neural networks are black boxes, in which the user groups the trained data and receives answers.

 Being a highly competitive world, we have a lot to gain from neural networks.
-Their capability to learn through better example makes them powerful and flexible.
-Moreover, we need not devise any algorithm to perform a particular task.
+Their capability to learn through better examples makes them powerful and flexible.
+Moreover, we need not devise an algorithm to perform a particular task.

 Neural networks are also contributing to other areas of research like psychology and neurology.
 In neurology, it is used to investigate the internal mechanisms of the brain and model parts of living organisms.
 The most exciting aspect of neural networks is that there is a possibility that one-day 'conscious' networks might arise.

-Vaishnavi Putcha was born and brought up in hyderabad.
-She is passionate about writing blogs and articles on new technologies and innovations in software and, so, took up a profession as a Content Writer at Mindmajix.
-She holds a Master degree in Computer Science from VITS.
-Follow her on linkedin.
-You can also contact her at firstname.lastname@example.org.
+Vaishnavi Putcha was born and brought up in Hyderabad.
+She works for Mindmajix e-learning website and is passionate about writing blogs and articles on new technologies such as Artificial intelligence, cryptography, Data science, and innovations in software and, so, took up a profession as a Content contributor at Mindmajix.
+She holds a Master's degree in Computer Science from VITS.
+Follow her on LinkedIn.